-Giving old furniture a new life has always been a thing for me, but through the years, I noticed more and more people were upcycling, and finding old pieces of furniture suddenly developed into an upcycling movement in the furniture flipping community.
+Giving old furniture a new life has always been a thing for me, but through the years, I noticed more and more people were upcycling, and finding old pieces of furniture suddenly developed into an upcycling movement in the furniture-flipping community.
 Annie Sloan and her chalk paint became a household name very quickly, and anyone could update an old dresser in a few hours with paint.
-Today, the hunt is on for wood furniture, and it can be a challenge to find just the right piece of furniture to upcycle.
+Today, the hunt is on for wood furniture, and finding just the right piece of furniture to upcycle can be challenging.

 What Is Upcycling Furniture?

-It’s about finding old furniture that’s broken, or neglected and repurposing it.
-Whether it’s a simple repair of a broken leg on a coffee table or using wooden planks to sure up the back of broken picture frames, the outcome is still the same.
+It’s about finding old furniture that’s broken or neglected and repurposing it.
+The outcome remains the same, whether it’s a simple repair of a broken leg on a coffee table or using wooden planks to stabilize the back of broken picture frames.
 It’s all about giving these old pieces of furniture a new lease of life.
 It’s a process I enjoy from start to finish, and I call it my therapy.

 How And Where To Find Furniture To Upcycle

 Here is my list of places I recommend to find furniture pieces to upcycle.
 Tested and approved!